Niks011/coffee-website/README.md

 # Responsive Coffee Website

-- Responsive Coffee Website Usign HTML CSS JavaScript
+- Responsive Coffee Website using HTML CSS JavaScript
 - Contains animations when scrolling.
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.